Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 Take Time for Self-Care

 When I take the time to do my morning exercises, I feel amazing the rest of the day.
 It gives me energy and helps me to just feel refreshed.
-I spend about 20-30 minutes each day, except for on Sundays because I take the day off.
+Even taking the time for a quiet morning walk is helpful.
+I now usually incorporate this into our school mornings for nature walks with the children.

 Here is where I will also mention to add in your vitamins and supplements or whatever you need to add to your morning routine for your health & wellness.

-It definitely saves me from feeling frumpy as a stay at home mom.
+It definitely saves me from feeling frumpy as a stay at home mom while also practicing modesty in dress.
+Check out my favorite modesty dress shops here.

 This usually takes me about 5-10 minutes.